minetest-mods-camp/arena_lib/DOCS.md

 #### 1.1.1 Storing arenas
 Arenas and their settings are stored inside the mod storage.
 What is *not* stored are players, their stats and such.
 Better said, these kind of parameters are emptied every time the server starts.
 And not when it ends, because handling situations like crashes is simply not possible.

+#### 1.1.2 Renaming an arena
+Being arenas stored by ID, changing their names is no big deal.
+An arena can be renamed via
+`arena_lib.rename_arena(sender, mod, arena_name, new_name)`
+In order to do so, it must be disabled.

 ### 1.2 Setting up an arena
 Two things are needed to have an arena up to go: spawners and signs.
 There are two functions for that: